Edward Vaughn: Early career

 Vaughn moved to Detroit in 1956.
 He served in the United States Army and worked for the United States Postal Service.
 Vaughn also worked at local restaurants and sold books out of his car.
 Vaughn later opened a Black Power bookstore, supported by minister and writer Albert Cleage.
 The store became a bastion of the Black Power movement, and was significantly damaged during the Long, hot summer of 1967.
 Vaughn has been called an "understated Black Power icon" by Literary Hub.

-Ed Vaughn co-founded the Pan-African Congress-USA in Detroit, an organization that was formed to establish ties with African countries and supported the liberation struggle against white minority rule on the continent.
+Ed Vaughn, with Arthur Smith (Kwame Atta), co-founded the Pan-African Congress-USA in Detroit, an organization that was formed to establish ties with African countries and supported the liberation struggle against white minority rule on the continent.
 The organization also had a scholarship program and sponsored some students from Africa to go to college in Detroit.

 One of them was Godfrey Mwakikagile from Tanzania who became a renowned African studies scholar and author of many non-fiction books on African history, economics and politics and on the African diaspora.
 He also briefly attended Malcolm X Liberation University in Greensboro, North Carolina.
 His books are found in university and public libraries around the world.
 They are primarily for scholars.

 Ed Vaughn was also one of the main African American delegates to the Sixth Pan-African Congress in Dar es salaam, Tanzania, in June 1974, together with C.L.R.
 James, Amiri Baraka (LeRoi Jones) Charlie Cobb, Howard Fuller (Owusu Sadaukai) who was the founder and president of Malcolm X Liberation University, and Courtland Cox who, together with C.L.R.
 James, served as Secretary-General of the Sixth Pan-African Congress.

 The conference was held in Nkrumah Hall on the campus of the University of Dar es Salaam and was the first of its kind to be held on African soil.
 President Julius Nyerere was the keynote speaker.
 The last one, the Fifth Pan-African Congress, was held in Manchester, England, in October 1945 and was attended by future African leaders including Kwame Nkrumah, Jomo Kenyatta and Hastings Kamuzu Banda who became the first presidents of their countries on attainment of independence.